30/360 vs Actual/360 vs Actual/365

 hash-markWhat Are the 30/360, Actual/360, and Actual 365 Formulas Used For?

-These are three formulas commonly used by many commercial real estate lenders.
-They’re tools to help lenders calculate loans in order to measure risk and the potential return on investment.
+These are three formulas used by commercial real estate lenders to calculate loans in order to measure risk and the potential return on investment.
 But you can also use them as a borrower to see how much you’ll pay over time.

 Each loan accrual method or calculation can result in significant payment variations over time, especially since some loans can stretch into decades.
 Knowing which mortgage is best for your needs can help you select the right choice the next time you need to meet with a lender or borrower.